IT3038C/IT3038C.github.io/docs/week-6.md

 hostnameLookup(hostname);
 ```

-Don’t worry if this code doesn’t make a lot of sense.
+Don't worry if this code doesn't make a lot of sense.
 That will come with experience.
 The point here is that we have all of the same abilities in Node that we have in most other programming languages, though it may require a few additional lines of code.

 ### Get User Input